 Via del Pellegrino

-This street leads away form Campo de’ Fiori, but is home to some lovely little shops and cafes.
+This street leads away from Campo de’ Fiori, but is home to some lovely little shops and cafes.
 If you’re looking for something a little bit different, then these are the shops you should be visiting (as well as going to the neighborhood of Monti).
-You’ll find jewellery, clothes, kids shops, antiques and no high street stores.
-Walk all the way tot he end and you’ll meet via dei Banchi Vecchi, another street leading away form Campo with some cute shops on it.
+You’ll find jewelry, clothes, kids shops, antiques and no high street stores.
+Walk all the way to the end and you’ll meet via dei Banchi Vecchi, another street leading away from Campo with some cute shops on it.

 Address: Via del Pellegrino | Hours: Vary